pmuens/philippmuens.com/_posts/gradient-descent-from-scratch.md

 ---
 title: Gradient Descent from scratch
 description: Understand and implement one of the most fundamental optimization techniques used in Machine Learning.
-excerpt: Understand and implement one of the most fundamental optimization techniques used in Machine Learning.
 coverImage: /assets/blog/gradient-descent-from-scratch/cover.jpg
 date: '2020-03-05T14:56:26.000Z'
 author: